reethuanand/reethuanand/README.md

 - 👋 Hi, I’m @reethuanand
 - 👀 I’m interested in Data analytics
-- 🌱 I’m currently learning Computational genomics analysis
+- 🌱 I’m currently upskilling myself in ML and DL
 - 💞️ I’m looking to collaborate on research and developement
 - 📫 How to reach me reethuanandsha@gmail.com